Animal welfare

 The question of animal welfare was first addressed in a declaration on the occasion of the Intergovernmental Conference on political union (1991-92).
 The institutions have since been required to take animal welfare into account when drafting and implementing Community legislation in the fields of the Common Agricultural Policy, transport, the internal market and research.

-Although a Protocol laying down the obligations of the Community institutions and the Member States relating to animals was annexed to the Treaty of Amsterdam, the Internal Market and the cessation of veterinary controls at the Member States borders led to a worsening of conditions for transported animals.
+Although a Protocol laying down the obligations of the Community institutions and the member states relating to animals was annexed to the Treaty of Amsterdam, the establishment of the Internal Market and the cessation of veterinary controls at member state borders led to a worsening of conditions for transported animals.

 Notes